What is EDI and How Does ShipHawk Work with EDI Providers?

 Today, ShipHawk writes package details, ID, cost, weight, and tracking numbers to the Item Fulfillment record in a mix of NetSuite standard fields and ShipHawk custom fields.

-Some of the common required information that ShipHawk can / will write back to NetSuite include:
+Some of the commonly required information that ShipHawk can / will write back to NetSuite include:

 - ShipHawk shipping method (typically carrier service aka 'Ship Via' in NetSuite)